Merkle-row schemes (merkle-row-v1, merkle-row-sealed-v1)

 1.1 Canonical bytes

-Each row is JCS-canonicalized before hashing or HMACing.
-Identical to notary.canonicalize and the canonicalize() in /commit-reveal.js:
+Each row is canonicalized with Satsignal Canonical JSON v1 (SCJ-v1) before hashing or HMACing — identical to notary.canonicalize and the canonicalize() in /commit-reveal.js:

 - NFC normalize all string keys and string values (recursive).

-- Sort all dict keys at every level.
+- Sort all dict keys at every level by Unicode code point.

 - Emit minimal JSON (no whitespace, no trailing commas, no NaN/Infinity).